yevgenko/rails/guides/source/configuring.md

 * `config.logger` accepts a logger conforming to the interface of Log4r or the default Ruby `Logger` class.
 Defaults to an instance of `ActiveSupport::Logger`, with auto flushing off in production mode.

+* `config.message_verifier_salt` allows you to configure the application's verifier salt.
+Defaults to `'application verifier'`.

 * `config.middleware` allows you to configure the application's middleware.
 This is covered in depth in the [Configuring Middleware](#configuring-middleware) section below.

 * `config.reload_classes_only_on_change` enables or disables reloading of classes only when tracked files change.
 By default tracks everything on autoload paths and is set to true.
 If `config.cache_classes` is true, this option is ignored.